 - High-Level Group: To accomplish the Alliance’s goals, the Declaration of Lima established a High-Level Group (HLG) that would meet as a council, made up of member countries’ ministers and vice ministers of commerce, trade, and foreign affairs.
 Officials form working groups on trade and integration, migration facilitation, and services and investments, and hold meetings to evaluate and discuss progress or changes within these areas.
 The Inter-American Development Bank provides technical assistance to working groups upon request.

-- Pacific Alliance Parliament: On May 6, heads of legislatures from Alliance member countries signed an agreement to form a Pacific Alliance Inter-Parliamentary Committee.
+- Pacific Alliance Parliament: On May 6, 2013, heads of legislatures from Alliance member countries signed an agreement to form a Pacific Alliance Inter-Parliamentary Committee.
 This body would develop legislation to approve Alliance trade agreements.
-The group will be formally presented to the Alliance at another legislative meeting in Chile this June.

-- Migration: Advancements have also been made toward the free circulation of people.
+- Migration: Advancements have been made toward the free circulation of people.
 Member countries have a combined population of approximately 215 million.
 This would not only promote the tourism industries of Alliance members, but is also intended to increase the international competitiveness gained through academic and business exchange.
 In November 2012, Mexico exempted Colombian and Peruvian residents from visas for stays of up to 180 days (Chile has been exempt from this requirement in Mexico since 1991).
+Visa requirements between Costa Rica and Peru are slated to be lifted in the fall of 2015.
 The Alliance has also implemented a joint system to provide 100 annual university scholarships to promote student exchange.

-- Integrated Financial Markets: The Latin American Integrated Market (MILA) is the joint stock exchange between Chile, Colombia and Peru.
-In pursuit of financial integration, the three member countries combined their financial markets into one combined bourse, or stock market.
-Since May 2011, they have used MILA to conduct cross-border trading of companies.
-Mexico agreed to join the conglomerate at the Second Summit of the Pacific Alliance, a move that would double MILA’s size and make it larger than Brazil’s Bovespa, Latin America’s biggest bourse.
-The move has not yet happened, though Mexico bought a stake in Lima’s bourse in February 2013.
-While the creation of MILA was independent from Pacific Alliance negotiations, the Alliance agreement influenced Mexico’s move to join MILA and to expand the joint exchange.
+- Integrated Financial Markets: The Latin American Integrated Market (MILA) is the joint stock exchange between Chile, Colombia, Peru, and Mexico.
+In pursuit of financial integration, the four member countries combined their financial markets into one combined bourse, or stock market.
+Since May 2011, Chile, Colombia, and Peru have used MILA to conduct cross-border trading of companies.
+Mexico became an official member of MILA in 2014.

 - Multilateral Ties: The Alliance is expanding connections with other regions.
 At the Community of Latin American and Caribbean States (CELAC)-EU summit in January 2013, the Alliance sought to deepen ties to European markets when member countries held bilateral meetings and signed agreements with European leaders.
 At the time, Chile penned pacts signed with Brazil, Germany, and Spain.
-With the exception of Colombia, Alliance members are also party to the Trans-Pacific Partnership (TPP), a free-trade agreement under negotiation with 11 Pacific-Rim countries.
-The most recent TPP negotiations were held in Malaysia in July, and included Japan in the talks.
+With the exception of Colombia, Alliance members are also part of the Trans-Pacific Partnership (TPP), a free-trade agreement under negotiation with 11 Pacific-Rim countries.